-Each student must obtain a physical examination, TB test, drug screen, background check, and have proper immunizations.
+Each student must obtain a physical examination, TB test, drug screen, background check, and have proper immunizations determined by the program.
 Documentation will be maintained in the student's file.

 9. School Closings

 The program will announce any school closings via mass email.